whaaswijk/percy/README.md

 different synthesizers and exact synthesis methods for use in applications such as circuit resynthesis and design exploration.

-## Quick installation guide
+## Quick install guide

 Percy is a header-only library.
 As such, no build steps are required to start using it.
+Simply add ${PERCY_ROOT}/include to your compiler's include path and you're good to go.
 However, if you want to run the tests, you'll need to build some binaries.

 The following software is required to build the tests:
 * git (at least version 1.6.5)